 To learn more about gym injury claims, please read on.

-How Much Compensation For Gym Accident Claims?
+How Much Compensation Can You Claim For Gym Accidents?

 Successful gym accident claims can be awarded both general and special damages.
 General damages compensate the pain and suffering caused by the gym injury.
 To help calculate general damages, solicitors use the Judicial College Guidelines (JCG).
 The JCG features compensation brackets relating to both physical and psychological injuries.
 The figures included are influenced by settlements awarded in previous personal injury compensation claims.